ntex-rs/ntex/docs/7-io.md

 - The keep-alive timeout and frame read-rate limits are interpreted by protocol dispatchers.
 A frame read-rate limit protects a decoder from peers that send one incomplete frame too slowly.
-- The graceful-disconnect timeout limits how long the I/O subsystem waits for filters and pending output during shutdown.
+- The graceful-disconnect timeout bounds both phases of shutdown together: the filter shutdown and the transport drain of pending output.
 - The read and write high-water marks enable backpressure.
-Write backpressure is released after buffered output falls to half its high-water mark.
+Write backpressure is released after outstanding output falls to half its high-water mark, counting both buffered output and output a transport has taken ownership of but not yet written to the peer.
 - The read low-water mark controls how much free capacity is reserved before another socket read.
 The cache-size argument limits the number of eligible read buffers retained in the per-thread cache.